 Leather Structure

-As you can see in the image below, the skin has two major layers: the grain, which is at the surface, and the corium, which lies below the grain.
-As you approach closer to the grain or the corium, the structure of the leather changes, with fibers orientated in different orientations and natural collagen in tight or loose bundles.
-This has an effect on the leather's strength and character.
+The skin has two major layers visible in cross-section: the grain at the surface and the corium below it.
+As one moves closer to the grain or the corium, the structure of the leather changes, with fibers oriented in different directions and natural collagen in tight or loose bundles.
+This structural variation has a direct effect on the leather's tear strength and overall character, and it explains why top-grain and full-grain leathers command higher prices in the leather goods production market (Adigüzel et al., 2022).

 Types of Leather Processing